Red Snapper Recipe

 - Quick and easy.
 It takes just 10 minutes to make!
 It’s also the perfect fish to cook if you are intimidated by cooking seafood.

 - Minimal ingredients.
-The best kinds of fish don’t need excessive seasonings or marinades to make it shine, and red snapper is no different.
+The best kinds of fish don’t need excessive seasonings or marinades to make them shine, and red snapper is no different.

-- Healthy and wholesome.
+- Healthy.
 Red snapper is high in protein and omega-3 fatty acids and has very little saturated fat (source).

 - There are multiple cooking options.
 I love to cook this fish on the grill or in a hot skillet, but I’ve included tips for oven-baking it too.